CT Scan Slip Rings

 Moog Inc. announced today third quarter earnings of $48 million, or $1.08 a share, an increase of 44% over last year’s $.75 per share.
 Sales in the quarter of $684 million were up 2% from last year’s $671 million.Learn More

-Moog Inc. announced today that its Board of Directors has amended its share repurchase program permitting the Company to buy up to an aggregate of 4 million Class A & B common shares at management’s discretion.Learn More
+Moog Inc. announced that its Board of Directors has amended its previously announced share repurchase program to include an additional 5,000,000 shares.Learn More

 Moog EnteraLite® Infinity® Enteral Feeding Pumps